3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Most people have heard the term "pneumonia" and know it is a serious lung infection.
 In fact, "pneumonia" is not a very specific term and essentially means inflammation in the deep lung tissues where oxygen is absorbed into the body and waste gases are removed.
 Pneumonia has potential to be life-threatening regardless of its cause and there can be many possible causes.
 Usually there is an infectious disease at the root (virus, bacteria, fungus, even a worm) but not necessarily.
-Pneumonia can be caused by aspiration (inhalation) of vomited or regurgitated food or could even be immune-mediated with no infection at all.
+Pneumonia can be caused by aspiration (inhalation) of vomited or regurgitated food, inhalation of smoke or chemicals or it could even be immune-mediated with no infection at all (eosinophilic infiltration).
 Bronchitis is a separate condition from pneumonia, and represents inflamed airways of the lung rather than inflammation in the deep lung tissue itself but pneumonia and bronchitis commonly go together to created what is called "bronchopneumonia."

 Pneumonia is commonly classified by its original cause:

 In most cases of pneumonia there is a bacterial component.
 This means that no matter what started the pneumonia, bacteria have joined in adding their own special pus, fever, and potential for disaster; in most cases, management of the bacteria is vital.
 This article centers on the management of bacterial pneumonia.

 Profile view of the chest of an adolescent puppy who contracted pneumonia shortly after shelter adoption.

 Radiograph on left is an aerial view or "VD" chest film showing the collapsed/consolidated lung when this dog first started treatment.
 Radiograph on right shows this has cleared substantially after a few days of treatment.